Automatic Data Processing, Inc. (ADP)

 Profile

 Investing in Automatic Data Processing, Inc. (ADP) depends on multiple factors, including revenue growth, profit margins, debt-to-equity ratio, earnings per share, and return on equity.
-Analysts have rated it as B+, with a Bearish outlook.
+Analysts have rated it as B, with a Bullish outlook.
 Always conduct your own research before investing.

 Compared to GE Aerospace, Automatic Data Processing, Inc. has a Lower Market-Cap, indicating a difference in performance.